• Skip to primary navigation

 5. Eat healthier food

 It’s the easiest thing to skip meals when you’re under pressure.
-And then to grab some comfort food straight out of a box which causes your blood sugar to crash a few hours later.
+And then grab some comfort food straight out of a box which causes your blood sugar to crash a few hours later.

-If you make sure that most of your meals are balanced and nutrient-rich, it will help with that 3 pm slump you might feel at times.
+If you make sure that most of your meals are balanced and nutrient-rich, it will help with that 3

 6. Try these 31 self-care activities to help you relax